pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/apache.markdown

 ---
 title: "Apache Proxy"
-description: "Configure Apache to work with Home Assistant as a subdomain"
+description: "Configure Apache to work with Open Peer Power as a subdomain"
 redirect_from: /cookbook/apache_configuration/
 ---

-This example demonstrates how you can configure Apache to act as a proxy for Home Assistant.
+This example demonstrates how you can configure Apache to act as a proxy for Open Peer Power.

 This is useful if you want to have:

- * a subdomain redirecting to your Home Assistant instance
+ * a subdomain redirecting to your Open Peer Power instance
  * several subdomain for several instance
  * HTTPS redirection

 #### Subdomain

 So you already have a working Apache server available at example.org.
-Your Home Assistant is correctly working on this web server and available at `http://localhost:8123`
+Your Open Peer Power is correctly working on this web server and available at `http://localhost:8123`

-Enable [`mod_proxy_wstunnel`](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html) by running if you encounter issues while serving Home Assistant through your proxy:
+Enable [`mod_proxy_wstunnel`](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html) by running if you encounter issues while serving Open Peer Power through your proxy:

 ```bash
 $ sudo a2enmod proxy_wstunnel
 ```

-To be able to access to your Home Assistant instance by using `https://home.example.org`, add the following file to `/etc/httpd/conf/extra/` as `hass.conf`
+To be able to access to your Open Peer Power instance by using `https://home.example.org`, add the following file to `/etc/httpd/conf/extra/` as `hass.conf`

 ```text
 <VirtualHost *:443>